GSA/Section508.gov/_pages/manage/2018-05-29-manage-program-roadmap.md

   Section 508 Online Training
 </h3>

-  * [Accessibility of ICT: An Overview for Government Executives][4] - A brief, high-level overview of the Revised 508 Standards, including roles and responsibilities of key Federal agency officials
+  * [Accessibility of ICT: An Overview for Government Executives][4] - A brief, high-level overview of the Revised Section 508 Standards, including roles and responsibilities of key Federal agency officials
   * [Section 508: What is It and Why is It Important to You?][5] - Introduction to Section 508 and Information and Communication Technology (ICT)
-  * [Micro-Purchases and Section 508 Requirements][6] - How to make micro-purchases that conform with the Revised 508 Standards
+  * [Micro-Purchases and Section 508 Requirements][6] - How to make micro-purchases that conform with the Revised Section 508 Standards
   * [Technology Accessibility Playbook: How to Build an Effective Section 508 Program][7] &ndash; Describes the 12 plays to integrate strategic, business and technology management into a successful Section 508 program, to ensure Federal ICT is accessible to persons with disabilities
   * [Procuring Section 508 Conformant ICT Products and Services][8] &ndash; Basic overview of the Federal acquisition process with regard to procuring ICT products and services that are Section 508 conformant